 How to Negotiate a Raise

 We could all use more in our paychecks every two weeks, but negotiating for a raise can be an intimidating process.
-If it’s not handled well, asking for a raise can leave the impression that you’re dissatisfied with your current position or unwilling to continue working hard unless you see more money.
+Asking for a raise can leave the impression that you’re dissatisfied with your current position.
 But handled correctly, negotiating for a raise will show your manager than you’re aware of your worth and the contributions you make to the organization – and result in a bigger paycheck.
-Follow these tips to help you successfully negotiate for a raise:
+Follow these tips to help you successfully negotiate a raise:

-Rehearse Your Pitch – You don’t need to memorize what you’re going to say word-for-word, but you should have an idea of what you’re going to say and how you’re going to say it.
-Remember, your nerves are going to kick in and if you draw a blank on what you need to say, you’re wasting your manager’s time and harming your case.
+You don’t need to memorize what you’re going to say word-for-word, but you should have an idea of what you’re going to say and how you’re going to say it.
+Remember, your nerves are going to kick in and if you draw a blank on what you need to say, you’re wasting your manager’s time.